 Here are a few things to consider to insure a wonderful experience.
 Eliminate as many potential distractions as possible.
 Darken the room, maybe light incense or diffuse essential oils if you are knowledgeable about them.
-I recommend Sandalwood for overall calming.
+I recommend Sandalwood or Lavender for overall calming.
 Turn things off.
 Best done without music.
 Then, gather together:

 - an eye bag, or something to put across your eyes to block out as much light as possible.

 - a padded mat if you’re on the floor…. the floor is best, especially if you are a hatha yoga practitioner.
 Too much cushioning (a mattress )prevents the body from good ‘alignment’.
 If the floor is too uncomfortable feel free choose a different space.
 Once we begin the session you will need to remain perfectly still…………as best you can.

 - towels/ large and small to roll up for support under the neck/knees/lower back.
 Especially good if you have lower back problems, neck issues, or pregnant Contact Ida if you have questions about positioning.
 It’s important that the position of the neck supports full-throated breathing.